redhat-performance/badfish/README.md

 ```bash
 badfish -H mgmt-your-server.example.com -u root -p yourpass --set-bios-attribute --attribute Bootmode --value Bios
 ```

+NOTE:
-* Note that like all batch-driven actions this takes a reboot and time to process so be patient.
+  * Like all batch-driven actions this takes a reboot and time to process so be patient.
+  * You should also give it time to process before checking result via `--get-bios-attribute --attribute BootMode` as it could be cached for a minute or two after processing.

 ### Get server screenshot
 If you would like to get a screenshot with the current state of the server you can now run badfish with ```--screenshot``` which will capture this and store it in the current directory in png format.